Injured survivor found 2 days after fatal Ohio car crash

-ELYRIA, Ohio (AP) — Authorities in Ohio say a seriously injured man was found alive two days after a car crash in a secluded area killed another man but went unnoticed.
+ELYRIA, Ohio (AP) — Authorities in Ohio say a seriously injured man was found alive two days after a car crash in a secluded area that killed another man but went unnoticed.

 State troopers tell The Chronicle-Telegram (http://bit.ly/2swsXYo ) in Elyria (eh-LEER’-ee-uh) that they’re trying to determine which man was driving when the car veered off Interstate 77 in Tuscarawas County on June 14.
 It traveled down an embankment, rolled and hit a tree, and couldn’t be seen from the road.